quotient-im/libQuotient/CONTRIBUTING.md

 some additional tooling.
 The shortest possible procedure resembling the below text can be found in .travis.yml (our Travis CI configuration actually regenerates those files upon every build).
-As described below, there are handy build targets for CMake; patches with the same targets for qmake are (you guessed it) very welcome.
+As described below, there is a handy build target for CMake; patches with a similar target for qmake are (you guessed it) very welcome.

 #### Why generate the code at all?